AshharImam/Amazon-Clone/README.md

-It is a practice project.
+👉👉👉It is a practice project.

-I made an [Amazon](https://www.amazon.com) clone.
+I made an [Amazon](https://www.amazon.com) clone. ❤

-This project is made with ⚛React Libray
+This project is made with [⚛React Libray](https://reactjs.org/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).